RESEARCH STARTER

 In 2021, South Africa experienced a period of unrest and rioting in response to economic conditions and COVID-19 policies that led to violence and death.
 Yet, in the following years, South Africa continued to face political and economic challenges.
 High levels of unemployment and general instability have led South Africans to increase their emigration rates.
 In 2022, 915,000 South Africans emigrated, and while the top destinations remain overwhelmingly the United Kingdom and Australia, the United States remained the third most popular destination.

-In South Africa, a rapid influx of immigrants began in the mid-late 1990s when South Africa began to accept large numbers of migrants into its borders.
+In South Africa, a rapid influx of immigrants began in the mid-late 1990s, when South Africa began to accept large numbers of migrants into its borders.
 By 1996, 835,000 had entered the country.
-Two decades later in 2022, immigrant numbers had swelled to 2.4 million.
+Two decades later, in 2022, South Africa's immigrant population swelled to 2.4 million.
 Eighty percent of this total were originally from sub-Saharan African nations such as Zimbabwe, Mozambique, Lesotho, and Malawi.
-Migrants now totaled approximately 4 percent of the population.
+By the mid-2020s, immigrants totaled approximately 4 percent of the South African population.

 Bibliography